513 Fall 2014 Course Information

 something, rather than trying to fake it.
 But of course you get partial credit for saying something better than I don't know.

 - Exam 1: Oct 14.
 Here is a sample test.

 It's the actual first midterm from '95.
 Obviously, we haven't covered

 exactly the same topics this year as then, and so the test covers some

-topics you won't recognize, like Fibonacci Heaps.
+topics you won't recognize.
 But it should give

 you a good idea of what an exam will look like.

 Other stuff: Suffix Tree Slides